lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/6-encryption.md

 ### Resource-level permissions

-Amazon RDS is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Amazon RDS resources: database instances, snapshots, parameter groups, and option groups.
+Amazon RDS is integrated with AWS IAM and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Amazon RDS resources: database instances, snapshots, parameter groups, and option groups.

 You can also tag your Amazon RDS resources and control the actions that your IAM users and groups can take on groups of resources that have the same tag and associated value.